Rebreather: Working rebreathers

 The rig comprised a rubber breathing/buoyancy bag containing a canister of barium hydroxide to scrub exhaled CO2 and, in a pocket at the lower end of the bag, a steel pressure cylinder holding approximately 56 litres of oxygen at a pressure of 120 bar.
 The cylinder was equipped with a control valve and was connected to the breathing bag.
 Opening the cylinder's valve admitted oxygen to the bag and charged it to the pressure of the surrounding water.
 The rig also included an emergency buoyancy bag on the front of to help keep the wearer afloat.
 The DSEA was adopted by the Royal Navy after further development by Davis in 1927.
 Various industrial oxygen rebreathers such as the Siebe Gorman Salvus and the Siebe Gorman Proto, both invented in the early 1900s, were derived from it.

 Professor Georges Jaubert invented the chemical compound Oxylithe in 1907.
 It was a form of sodium peroxide (Na2O2) or sodium superoxide (NaO2).
 As it absorbs carbon dioxide in a rebreather's scrubber it emits oxygen.
 This compound was first incorporated into a rebreather design by Captain S.S.
 Hall and Dr. O. Rees of the Royal Navy in 1909.
 Although intended for use as a submarine escape apparatus, it was never accepted by the Royal Navy and was instead used for shallow water diving.

 In 1912 the German firm Dräger began mass production of their own version of standard diving dress with the air supply from a rebreather.
 The apparatus had been invented some years earlier by Hermann Stelzner, an engineer at the Dräger company, for mine rescue.

+In the 1930s, after some tragic accidents in the 1920s, the United States Navy began to equip Porpoise- and Salmon-class submarines with primitive rebreathers called Momsen lungs, which were in use until the 1960s.